Barmore Island

 Barmore Island is a peninsula in Scotland located on the east of Knapdale, in the council area of Argyll and Bute.
 It is 1 and a half miles north from Tarbert.

-The peninsula is attached to the main land by an narrow strip.
+The peninsula is attached to the main land by a narrow strip.

 Shipwrecks

 The PS Chevaliar wrecked here in the year 1927.

 The ship Nancy Glen is thought to have wrecked 400 feet near Barmore Island.